This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #ScrubMyWay #TeamSponge #CollectiveBias

 So what do you include in your cart?
 First, start with what you have… Grab all the craft supplies hiding in the kitchen or the closet or the kids’ rooms and put them all together.
 It helps to know what you have to pull it all together.

 Then you’ll need a cart.
-Walmart has some good ones.
+Walmart, IKEA, and Michaels have some good ones.

 Then think through the type of projects you want to do with the kids.